yilozt/mutter-rounded/README.md

 __Issues__:

 - It can be buggy with blur effect. see [https://github.com/aunetx/blur-my-shell](https://github.com/aunetx/blur-my-shell).
-If you are using intel driver in Xorg session, try create `.drirc` in your home directory to disable Vertical Synchronization:
+If you are using Intel driver in Xorg session, try create `.drirc` in your home directory to disable Vertical Synchronization:
   ```xml
   <device screen="0" driver="dri2">
       <application name="Default">